-The Oxford vs Cambridge Boat Race takes place on Sunday 29th March 2020.
+The date for 2023 Oxford vs Cambridge Boat Race has yet to be announced .
 Some of the best sites t0 watch the boat race are:

 The Putney embankment is famed for its rowing clubs and the start of the Oxford vs Cambridge Varsity Boat race.
 The Oxford vs Cambridge Boat Race is the world’s oldest running sporting event.
 The Boat race weekend brings solemn festivities to Putney – beware!
 Other rowing events such as the head of the river races are hosted in Putney.